Love Will Find a Way (Yes song): Live performances

 The song was played at every concert during the 1987-88 tour supporting Big Generator.
 During the first half of the tour it was played as the first encore, and during the second half of the tour it was played early in the set list after "Shoot High Aim Low" was dropped.
-After this tour the song would not be played again live until the summer 1994 tour for Talk, where it was on the set list for approximately 8 shows.
-The song has not been played since.
+After this tour the song would not be played again live, although on the summer 1994 tour for Talk its riff was occasionally used as an intro to "Roundabout".

 Alternative versions

 In 2003, Trevor Rabin released a pair of albums, each of which featured a different version of "Love Will Find a Way": Live in LA features a 1989 live performance of the song, and 90124 features an early demo of the song in which Rabin sings all the vocals and plays all of the instruments.